-Blue Whale populations around the world fell to almost catastrophically low levels at the height of whaling; but in Sri Lanka at least, there has been a resurgence in population levels of these and other species of cetacean.
-Blue Whales are uniquely resident in tropical waters here in Sri Lanka, since they are able to feed year-round on krill – a source of food more commonly associated with Antarctica.
+Blue Whales, the largest animals that have ever lived, are top of our list for potential encounters.
+Their populations around the world fell to almost catastrophically low levels at the height of whaling; but in Sri Lanka at least, there has been a resurgence in population levels of these and other species of cetacean.
+Blue Whales are uniquely resident in tropical waters here in Sri Lanka, since they are able to feed year-round on krill - a source of food more commonly associated with Antarctica.

 For a few weeks in March to early April, Blue Whales usually appear in good numbers off the coast of eastern Sri Lanka.
 This is a time when North East Monsoon winds are fading and we can head out in small fast boats in search of opportunities to snorkel with Blue Whales and other cetaceans as opportunities present themselves.

-In addition to Blue Whales, March and April are the best months to see Beaked Whales and aggregations of Bryde’s Whales.
-This is also within the prime period to see Pilot Whales and False Killer Whales, whose season here is March to June.
-Sperm whales are another distinct possibility in March; with a high chance of Spinner Dolphins in pods of several hundred at a time, performing spectacular acrobatics.
+In addition to Blue Whales, March and April are the best months to catch sight of Beaked Whales and find Bryde's Whales surfacing between feeds.
+This is also within the prime period to see Pilot Whales and False Killer Whales, with whom in-water encounters can be wonderful.
+Best encounters are achieved by being very gentle and quiet in the water, swimming amongst relatively static groups.

 There will be communication between our boats to help each other to locate whales.
 On some occasions we may be alone on a whale - other times we will need to take it in turns.
 For all but Beaked Whales and Sperm Whales, we should not need to travel more than 22km (12 nm) offshore.

-Whilst in the area, we will also take you to some of the best coral reef in Sri Lanka.
+Whilst in the area, we can also take you to some of the best coral reef in Sri Lanka.
 Alot of the coral coast of this island was damaged in the tsunami which hit on Boxing Day of 2017.
-You will see broken coral lifted onto the coast of pigeon island - but in the shallows, staghorn corals in particular have been fast to come back and amongst them lives some large and healthy black-tip reef sharks and hawksbill turtles.
+You will see broken coral lifted onto the coast of Pigeon Island - but in the shallows, staghorn corals in particular have been fast to come back and amongst them live some large and healthy black-tip reef sharks and hawksbill turtles.

 You will be met on arrival at Colombo Airport and transferred to your nearby hotel, where you will meet up with your small team of snorkel mates and enjoy a welcome dinner.